Kamchatka Krai: Geography

-Despite Kamchatka lying at similar latitudes to Scotland, it is mostly subarctic, more continental in the hinterland, and more maritime and prone to monsoons on the coast.
+Kamchatka is located in a zone of volcanic activity, around 300 large and medium-sized volcanoes are located within its borders, 29 of which are active.
+This includes the largest volcano in Eurasia, Mount Kluchevskaya (altitude 4750 m).
+Kamchatka's latitude is similar to that of Scotland, but its climate is rated as subarctic.
+Its also prone to monsoons, sweeping in from the Pacific Ocean.

 Nature

 Most of the peninsula is covered with forests of stone birch, while alder and cedar elfin are commonly found at higher altitudes.
 In central areas, especially in the Kamchatka River valley, widespread forests of larch and spruce can be found.
-In floodplains, forests grow with fragrant poplar, alder, Chosenia, and Sakhalin willow.
+In floodplains, forests grow with fragrant poplar, alder, Salix arbutifolia, and Sakhalin willow.
 In the second tier, undergrowth such as the common hawthorn, Asian cherry, Kamchatka rowan, and shrubs growing Kamchatka elderberries, Kamchatka honeysuckle, meadowsweet, willow shrubs, and many other species.